Purchasing/supply officers buy or supply equipment, materials and services at the best price and quality for an organisation.

 - laws regarding contracts and buying and selling of goods and services, such as the Sale of Goods Act and Commerce Act

 - work normal business hours

-- work in offices or sometimes in areas where the products they supply might be used
+- work in offices or at places where they supply goods and services

 A tertiary qualification in procurement or purchasing and supply management can be useful.

-There are no specific secondary education requirements to become a purchasing/supply officer.
-However, maths, accounting, chemistry, physics, technology and English to at least NCEA Level 2 are useful.
+No specific secondary education is required for this job, but maths, accounting and business studies to at least NCEA Level 2 are useful.